-Metal fabrication facilities are major users of solvents (e.g. trichloroethane, methyl ethyl ketone) for degreasing.
-In cases where solvents are used solely in degreasing (not used in any other plant operations), records of the amount and frequency of purchases provide enough information to estimate emission rates, based on the assumption that all solvent purchased is eventually emitted.
+Metal workshops also use solvents (e.g. trichloroethane, methyl ethyl ketone) for degreasing.
 Acids and alkalis are also used for cleaning the metal surface.
 The current trend in the industry is to use aqueous non-VOCs to clean the metal, whenever possible.
 The use of 1,1,1, trichloroethane and methyl ethyl ketone is declining.